m4ttsch/omscs-notes-notes/computer-networks/router-design-and-algorithms-part-2.md

 ![](https://assets.omscs.io/notes/0152.png)

-In practice, the bucket shaping idea is implemented using a counter (can’t go more than max value B, and gets decremented when a bit arrives) and a timer (to increment the counter at a rate R).
+In practice, the bucket shaping idea is implemented using a counter (can't go more than max value B, and gets decremented when a bit arrives) and a timer (to increment the counter at a rate R).

 The problem with this technique is that we have one queue per flow.
 This is because a flow may have a full token bucket, whereas other flows may have an empty token bucket and therefore will need to wait.